 What is bounce rate?

 Google uses the term ‘bounce rate’ to describe single-page sessions on your website.
-This means that if someone starts at Google, clicks on your site, engages with the content on your page, but then clicks back to the SERPs or closes the window, they will be counted as a bounce.
+This means that if someone starts at Google, clicks on your site, engages with the content on your page, but then clicks back to the SERPs or closes the window, they will be counted as a bounce and their buyer's journey ends there.
 Activity that does not involve clicking through to another page on your website or otherwise engaging with your domain counts as a bounce.
 The type of content you create, your industry, and even where the visitor originates before they land on your page will all influence your bounce rate.

 What is a good bounce rate?